 Actually, they aren't.
 They're adults now and they get a chance to approve (and sometimes improve) the things I write and say.
 Veto power for each of them has been important.
 I won't tell a story or write a story about the kids without first asking them if it's okay.
 So sometimes I get up to speak and have nothing to say.
 My wife has the attitude that if it's the truth and God can use it to help people, then it's worth saying.
 In Laughing Matters I wrote of her battle with seizures, but only after she said, "Go ahead.
 It might help someone."
 Turns out this story has been read by millions.
 My kids don't seem to mind when we meet people and they say, "I know all about you," because they know I've been more brutal about my own shortcomings than anyone else's in my writings.
 There's safety there.
 One of the downsides of being a transparent author is that you open yourself to some remarkable criticism, so that's been a hurdle.
 But 99% of the audience has been fabulous.
 But there does come a time when you don't write the truth, you put it in a novel!

 You write for the Christian marketplace.
 Would you consider getting a book published by a secular company?

 My children's book Be Kind, Be Friendly, Be Thankful is published by a general marketplace publisher, and it's been very successful so they want another one.
 I'm encouraged by how many of my books are sold through Walmart and Chapters and Amazon, etc. I suppose I just love to write and tell stories.
 Some are about my faith, some are not.
 50% of our radio listeners are not Christians.
 Much of the correspondence I receive is from people who don't necessarily share my outlook on life and I enjoy that very much.
-About twenty percent of my speaking now is for corporations and "secular" conferences.
+I often speak for corporations, health care, and "secular" conferences.
 I'm honored and I love it.

 QUESTIONS ABOUT WRITING: